-4.1.1 Using previous geometry and/or quantities
+4.1.1 Re-using previous models

-In some cases, it can be useful to re-use a geometry and optionally a density and/or specific energy grid from a previous model in a new model.
+In some cases, it can be useful to re-use the geometry, physical quantities, sources, or other parameters, from a previous model.
 For example, one might want to separate the calculation of the temperature/specific energy from the calculation of the images.
-Two methods are available for this: use\geometry, and use\quantities.
+A number of methods are available for this, and are described in the sections below.